madrury/madrury.github.io/_posts/2026-07-30-all-of-nothing.markdown

   .square-svg line { stroke: #1a1a1a; }
 </style>

 The `all` and `any` functions are present in many programming languages, in the case of this essay, our examples will be given in Python.
-These functions are well named:

 ```python
 # Are ALL the values truthy?